josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 Ideally we're all in for that.
 The concept of _configuration as code_ where you can version control and execute your configurations, to a point where entire pipelines, no matter how complex they are and how many resources they demand to execute, always comes by the click of a button.

 But if you don't have that - _yet_.
-Its more reasonable and efficient that you allocate all you resource to get the release done - and if there really are a few people in the team who aren't contributing to the upcoming release, and who would jeopardize the release if the pushed; ask them to kindly hold their pushes back for a while.
+Its more reasonable and efficient that you allocate all you resource to get the release done - and if there really are a few people in the team who aren't contributing to the upcoming release, and who would jeopardize the release if they pushed; ask them to kindly hold their pushes back for a while.

 #### Every successful integration kicks off the pipeline